Sugar Ray Leonard vs. Roberto Durán III: The fight

 In contrast to their first two fights, this was entirely lopsided in Leonard's favor.
 Using constant movement and counter-punching, Leonard dominated Duran, completely neutralizing Duran's offensive attack.
 Leonard landed 227 punches, good for 52% of his total thrown punches compared to Duran, who landed a dismal 84 punches at a 14% rate.
 The fight went the full 12-round distance, with all three judges scoring the fight for Leonard with scores of 120–110, 119–109 and 116–111.

+Aftermath

+In August 1990, Leonard relinquished the WBC super-middleweight title, saying that he was under the weight for the division.
+He then offered Hearns a third fight, but Hearns said he could no longer make the weight and moved up to the light heavyweight division.